| This document is also available as

 NE coNE which cannot be approximated by

-nondeterministic circuits of size less than
+nondeterministic circuits of size less than or the existence

 of a language in NE coNE which requires oracle

-with oracle gates for SAT
+circuits of size with oracle gates for SAT

 (satisfiability).